ahendricks1/CS61_Handbook/tuple.md

 # Tuples

-A tuple is a heterogeneous, ordered immutable list, identified with parenthesis ().
+A tuple is a heterogeneous, ordered immutable list, identified in Python with parenthesis ().

 # In Memory